 We currently propose:

-Individual visitors can visit the Hemicycle with a multimedia guide, join a personalised briefing or follow plenary sessions.
-Visits are available for individuals, families and small groups of up to 10 people.
+Individual visitors can visit the Hemicycle with a multimedia guide, join a personalised talk or follow plenary sessions.
+Visits are available for individuals, families and small groups of up to 9 people.
 Children under the age of 14 must be accompanied by an adult.
-Please make sure to be at the visitors’ entrance 15 minutes before the start of the visit.

-Visit the hemicycle at your own pace with a multimedia guide, available in the 24 official languages of the EU.
-Visits with multimedia guides last around 60 minutes.
+Visit the Hemicycle at your own pace with a multimedia guide and learn how the European Parliament works.
+Visits with multimedia guides are available in the 24 official languages of the EU and last around 60 minutes.
 Please note that multimedia guided visits are not possible during plenary sessions.

-Take advantage of a more personalised visit with a briefing on the work and role of the European Parliament by one of our speakers.
-Briefings are offered on Mondays and each day during the summer (see timetable below).
-They last 30-60 minutes and are available in English and in French (other languages are subject to availability).
+Put your questions to one of our speakers as you follow a talk on the work and role of the European Parliament.
+Hemicycle talks are offered on Mondays.
+They last around 60 minutes and are available in English and French (other languages are subject to availability).